MaxBittker/NYDMWLwip/src/KeyTermsandConditions.md

 * There is no payment obligation if the project does not reduce energy costs!
 * Building owners benefit from a one-year optimization period to confirm the savings
 * Savings are confirmed through a trusted monitoring and verification process
-* RENEW signs an Engineering, Procurement and Construction (EPC) contract with the Design-Build/Energy Service Provider (E-FIRM) to guarantee savings
+* RENEW signs an Engineering, Procurement and Construction (EPC) contract with the Design-Build/Energy Service Provider (E-Firm) to guarantee savings

 ## Project Ownership and End of Term Disposition
 * RENEW owns the project and all environmental attributes associated with the project: